cristopher-d-delgado/Project_Linear_Regression_King_County/README.md

 ## Overview
 This project was completed as part of the Flatiron School Curriculum for Data Science Phase 2 Scientific Computing and Quantitative Methods.

 King County is located in the United States of America in Washington.
-The economy is dependent of commerce success which suggets high cash flow.
+The U.S economy is dependent of on the success of commerce, which suggets high cash flow.
 A big contribution to this cash flow is real estate.
 Real Estate is known to have big success for people that dedicate themselves to buying homes and reselling them at a higher value.
 Real Estate also attempts to provide the best home for there customers and their needs if there customer is interested in buying a home.
 Real Estate agencies also provide service for those that are wishing to sell a home.
 This suggets that Real Estate agencies need predictive models to make informed decisions based on the market trends for their buyer/seller.

 The objective of this project is to perform data visualization to display trends in home values with respect to home features.
 This project also includes a linear regresssion models to predict the percentage increase of a home value.

-Overall the investigated features of a home were the following:
+Overall the investigated features of a home were the following in the King County dataset:
 * `id` - Unique identifier for a house
 * `date` - Date house was sold
 * `price` - Sale price (prediction target)